HiroNewf/OSINT-Challenges/README.md

 </details>

 ## Challenge #5 - Endangered Arthropods
-Geolocating this place may not be hard but the endangered arthropods that can be found in this place sure makes a hard migration every few generations.
+Geolocating this place may not be hard, but the endangered arthropods that can be found in this place sure makes a hard migration every few generations.

 You should be able to find a few posters that have been made to commemorate this mighty migration.
 In one poster, a specific interstate highway is mentioned.
 What is this interstate and how many states does it go through?